anquanscan/sec-tools/README.md

 [bad-usb](https://github.com/R3DHULK/bad-usb): bad usb also known as rubber ducky is a usb device to hack your target when you are in device's physical access
 [HackingNASAwithHTML](https://github.com/swatv3nub/HackingNASAwithHTML): OOK NASA HECKED ME
 [betref](https://github.com/r4msolo/betref): [Information Gathering]
 [ophellia](https://github.com/elliottophellia/ophellia): a simple webshell build in PHP 7.4 for penetration testing and educational purposes only. ( it's not other webshell's recode )
+[Retrofiy](https://github.com/BeyondThe5D/Retrofiy): A Roblox script that aims to accurately simulate the 2016 Roblox client.